Miyakee/geomeet/README.md

 Trade-off:
 Slower development at the beginning, but significant long-term skill growth and practical experience.

+### Swagger for API Documentation

+Swagger (OpenAPI) is integrated into the project to provide interactive and self-documented APIs.

+Reasoning:

+Makes API behavior clear and discoverable

+Allows frontend and backend to align on API contracts quickly

+Enables easy testing and validation of APIs through the UI

+Reduces communication and onboarding cost

+Trade-off:
+Introducing Swagger adds additional configuration and maintenance overhead, but significantly improves API transparency, development efficiency, and long-term maintainability.

 ## 🚀 Quick Start

 ### Prerequisites